 We are aware that the fashion industry as a whole is one of the biggest polluters in the world.
 Something we are not proud of.
 Sustainability and responsible production of fashion are central to our mission.
 Therefore, we are committed to ensure where possible during our sourcing methods, we are using fabrics and materials which are recycled and as sustainable as possible.

-In our mission to produce responsible and sustainable surf clothing, we also source our textiles from suppliers who are independently certified as responsible and ethical employers.
+It's our mission to produce responsible and sustainable surf clothing, we also source our textiles from suppliers who are independently certified as responsible and ethical employers.

 Understandably, these measures increase the production and supply cost of our products.
 However, we firmly believe that our sustainability values will help to create a brighter future for our planet and also, the individual workers within the fashion industry supply chain that help make our products.

-Recycled polyester board shorts
+Recycled polyester board shorts, bikini's and rash vests!

 As surfers we are innately aware of the pristine beauty of our ocean environments, however humankind’s reliance on plastic is becoming a catastrophic problem and thus we need to stop our consumption of single use plastic in particular and refrain, reduce and reuse such materials.